 - Some similarities between the golf scene and the backgammon scene from Octopussy.

-- So let me get this straight: Goldfinger is obsessed with covering things in gold, he cheats, he lies, he’s overweight, he has a weird orange complexion…
+- So let me get this straight: Goldfinger is obsessed with covering things in gold, he cheats, he is a lying conman, he’s overweight, he pays women to be with him, he has a weird orange complexion, hmmmm…

 - Even though the clothes are from 1964, this might be the best dressed Bond has ever been.
 At the very least, he looks like he would fit in on Mad Men.

 - Oddjob’s hat baffles me.
-I know it has an iron rim.
-It can completely decapitate a statue, but not a human.
+I know it has an iron or steel rim.
+It can completely decapitate a statue, but not a human?

 - Oddjob speaks like a 16 month-old toddler.